Sustainability Disclosure Tracker

 • Source Link

 This voluntary framework focuses on measuring and reporting on greenhouse gas (GHG) emissions, energy use, and climate change strategies.
-Companies are expected to report on their Emissions, as well as their targets and progress in reducing emissions.
+This framework expects to report on their Emissions, as well as their targets and progress in reducing emissions.
 GRI Standards 301-308 offer guidance on making environmental disclosures in line with GRI.
-Emissions disclosures are associated with GRI-305.
+Specifically, GRI-305 describes emissions disclosures.

 • Short Name: GRI